PerpetualOrganizationArchitect/.github/profile/README.md

 # Poa: The Perpetual Organization Architect

-Welcome to the official GitHub organization for **Poa**, your no-code platform for creating and managing fully community-owned decentralized, self-sustaining organizations.
+Welcome to the official GitHub organization for **Poa**, and open source no-code platform for creating and managing fully community-owned decentralized, self-sustaining organizations.
 This repository houses the smart contracts and front-end code that power the Poa platform and the underlying Perpetual Organization Protocol.

 ## Introduction